MckinleyWood/perceptual-visualizer/README.md

 ```
 pip install .
 ```
-You will then have to download the pretrained models from the [LarsNet page](https://github.com/polimi-ispl/larsnet) and copy the `pretrained_larsnet_models` folder into the larsnet folder at `venv/lib/python3.10/site-packages/larsnet`.
+You will then have to download the pretrained models from the [LarsNet page](https://github.com/polimi-ispl/larsnet), unzip them, and copy the folder into the larsnet folder at `venv/lib/python3.10/site-packages/larsnet/` (or `venv\Lib\site-packages\larsnet\` on Windows).

 At this point, you should be able run the main script (ideally with a short file because it can take quite a while to run):
 ```